12 Interviewing Tips for Managers

 An interview is a two-way street.
 Allowing candidates time to ask their own questions gives them the opportunity to learn more about the role, the team, and the organization.
 This not only helps them determine if the job is the right fit for them but also shows that you value their input and perspective.

 Let candidates know they can ask about anything—from the company’s culture to the team’s dynamics.
-Encourage them to voice any concerns or curiosities they have.
+Encourage them to voice any concerns or curiosities they have so you can address them.

 Take the time to answer their questions thoroughly and honestly.
 This transparency will help build trust and give candidates a better understanding of what to expect if they join your team.